luizvilasboas/hacker-rank/README.md

 # hacker-rank

-Repository to store my answers from [HackerRank](https://www.hackerrank.com).
+> A repository to store my solutions for challenges from the [HackerRank](https://www.hackerrank.com) platform.

+## About the Project

+This repository serves as a personal archive of my solutions to various programming challenges from HackerRank.
+The purpose is to track my progress and maintain a collection of the problems I have solved.

+## Usage

+The solutions are organized within the repository.
+You can browse the folders to find the solution for a specific problem.

 ## Contributing

-If you're interested in contributing to this project, feel free to open a merge request.
-We welcome all forms of collaboration!
+While this is a personal solutions repository, suggestions for improvements or alternative solutions are welcome.
+Please open an issue to discuss any changes.

 ## License

-This project is available under the [MIT License](https://github.com/luizvilasboas/hacker-rank/blob/main/LICENSE).
-For more information, please see the LICENSE file.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.